flucoma/flucoma-core/README.md

 * On Windows, Visual Studio can consume CMake projects directly.
 When used this way, the cache variables are set in a `JSON` file that MSVC uses to configure CMake.

 # Portability
 The code base uses standard-compliant C++17 and, as such, should be portable to a range of platforms.
-So far, it has been successfully deployed to macOS (>= Mac OS X 10.7, using clang); Windows (10 and up, using MSVC); and Linux (Ubuntu 16.04 and up, using GCC), for 32-bit and 64-bit intel architectures.
-Please check that your compiler version supports the full C++14 feature set.
+So far, it has been successfully deployed to macOS (>= Mac OS X 10.9); Windows (10 and up, using MSVC); and Linux (Ubuntu 20.04 and up, using GCC), for 32-bit and 64-bit intel architectures, as well as Apple Silicon.
+Please check that your compiler version supports the full C++17 feature set.

-In principle, it should be possible to build for other architectures, but this has not yet been properly explored and certain parts of the build process may make assumptions about Intel-ness.
+In principle, it should be possible to build for other architectures, but this has not yet been properly explored.

 If you find objects causing 'illegal instruction' segmentation faults, it is likely that our default vector instruction flag isn't supported by your CPU.